-Why is it important to under promise and over deliver?
+Why is it important to under-promise and over-deliver?

-So I’ve been working with a client recently that has the ability to deliver their amazing service within a couple of weeks of a client order.
-And they pride themselves on being able to deliver that brilliant service within a couple of weeks of getting a client order.
+I’ve been working with a client recently that has the ability to deliver their amazing service within a couple of weeks of a client order.
+They pride themselves on being able to deliver that brilliant service within a couple of weeks of getting a client order.
 However, on a couple of occasions recently, through no fault of their own, things have happened that really caused them to struggle to hit that deadline.

 Self imposed timescale

-Under promise, and over deliver and in a world where nobody’s really delivering to their promises, you will not go far wrong.
+Under-promise, and over-deliver and in a world where nobody’s really delivering to their promises, you will not go far wrong.

 Are you missing opportunities to connect and impact your customers?
 In today’s competitive markets, customers need to be wowed, they need to be actively involved from the word ‘go’.